zhenyanghua/zhenyanghua.github.io/posts/2021/09/efficient-text-highlighter/index.md

 title: 'Efficient Text Highlighter'
 date: '2021-10-02 19:38:00'
 ---
 When I built the search blog post feature of this site, there is a nice visual enhancement called text highlighter as part of the search component.
-I implemented the same feature with three different approaches, regex replacement with `innerHTML`, brute force pattern matching, and finally a more efficient approach with Knuth-Morris-Pratt (KMP) text search algorithm.
+I implemented the same feature with three different approaches, regex positive lookahead, brute force pattern matching, and finally a more efficient approach with Knuth-Morris-Pratt (KMP) text search algorithm.
 In this post, I will show all three approaches to implement this feature with some interactive visualization to hopefully help a few people see the joy of programming while applying some common algorithms to a practical use case.
 <!-- Excerpt End -->

 <style>